GRCDEV/ArduSim/help/development.md

 The following functions are useful to draw new elements in the main panel using the methods `loadResources()`,  `drawResources(Graphics2D, BoardPanel)`, `rescaleDataStructures()`, and `rescaleShownResources()` in the protocol implementation, as explained in section "[4 Protocol implementation](#markdown-header-4-protocol-implementation)".

 * `Point2D.Double locatePoint(double, double)`.
 It provides the screen coordinates of a point given its UTM coordinates.
+* `Point2D.Double locatePoint(UTMCoordinates)`.
+This method is equivalent to the former.
 * `Color getUAVColor(int)`.
 It provides the Color assigned to a UAV to be used to draw linear elements on the screen, like the path followed by the UAV, which is  automatically drawn.
 Please, notice that each multicopter has a different color asigned.

-The last function may be used in the PC Companion dialog, if implemented, to get a list of UAVs detected.
+Two methods can be used in the PC Companion instance:

+* `StatusPacket[] getDetectedUAVs()`.
+It returns an array of objects with the ID of the detected UAVs, and with their number as size.
+This can be used in the protocol dialog.
 It is useful to build the GUI before launching a thread to update it depending on the present UAVs.

-* `StatusPacket[] getDetectedUAVs()`.
-Returns an array of objects with the ID of the detected UAVs, and with their number as size.
 A usage example can be found in the protocol *MBCAP*.
+* `int api.pojo.Tools.getUDPBroadcastPort()`.
+With this function you can get the port number where the UAVs are listening for data packets.
+It is useful to listen to the transmissions in the swarm.

 ### 5.4 Available utilities